World Models

 - Deliberate imperfection forces implicit world modeling — Isaac Sim 5.1 injects sensor noise and latency during training, requiring policies to develop internal robustness to real-world conditions.
 Evidence: strong (ABB/NVIDIA RobotStudio HyperReality)

 - Internal and external world models are converging — Learned predictive models and high-fidelity simulations serve overlapping functions, with the boundary between them increasingly fluid.
+The research-lab approaches (V-JEPA 2, H-WM) and industrial approaches (1X, Isaac Sim) are still running on parallel tracks but will likely merge.
 Evidence: moderate

 Open Questions